takkersss/WesterosBlocksCommand/README.md

 # World Of Nations request

 Hey, this project is a request from the World Of Nations server.
-It's an modified version of the 1.18.2 Minecraft mod.
+It's a modified version of the 1.18.2 Minecraft mod.

 # WesterosBlocks